bjahoor/bjahoor/README.md

 ## 🌐 Website

-You can find my portfolio and projects here:
+You can find more write-ups, demos, and project details here:

 **https://bjahoor.github.io/**

 ---

-Thanks for visiting — feel free to explore my repositories! 🙌
+<p align="center">✨ Thanks for visiting — feel free to explore my repositories! ✨</p>